Aging & Health A to Z

 Other types of medicine can also be helpful in pain control.
 Some of these treat causes of pain or increase the effect of your narcotic medications.
 These include:

-- anti-epileptic (anti-seizure) drugs
+- anti-epileptic (anti-seizure) medications

 Radiation for pain control